 From a musical family, Paul has been playing guitar and singing all of his life, which may account for some of his ease in instant songwriting.
 Not only was his father a pretty darn good folksinger, he was also a psychiatrist, which may account for McMahon’s more than passing interest in matters of the psyche.
 He has also dabbled in various alternative healing modalities, including aspects of Native American shamanism.

 Children like the Rock’n’Roll Therapist because he is one of them most of the time.
 He sometimes performs at kids’ birthday parties, but not if they’re mean.

-Need Rock and Roll Therapy?
-If you would like rock and roll therapy email firstname.lastname@example.org for more information.
+Need Rock and Roll Therapy? email email@example.com for more information.

 For about a year and a half McMahon was a regular on KTV, a kids show on Sunday Mornings on fledgling CNBC 1989-90

 Copyright © 2023 Paul McMahon - All Rights Reserved.

 Powered by Woodstock Web Girl